rx-modules/PlayerDB/README.md

 ## Some examples

 * Store a different inventory per gamemode (creative, adventure, survival) **multiplayer compatible**
-* Create a mailbox system where each player can mail each other items stored and retrievable offline (psst, coming soon)
+* Create a mailbox system where each player can mail each other items stored and retrievable offline
 * Store some stats about each player offline so other players can look you up even when you are offline

+I hope to create a project utilizing this lib in the future

 ## Technical bits

-#> TODO FIX

-The main reason why this datapack was built was to utilize a technique talked about in the [r/minecraftcommands discord](https://discord.gg/QAFXFtZ).
-With nbt lists in minecraft, we don't have the best access to arbiturary values in a list so we are forced to iterate through the entire list and check if we have found our entry we wish to edit.
-This is really slow and can blow up if the list becomes very, very large.
-There are some optimizations one can do with iteration, but in the end, it is based on O(n) amount of players (and each iteration requires multiple nbt operations ^^^ cost.
+Every player is given a unique id scoreboard, `rx.uid`.
+This is a number that starts counting from 1, `$uid.next rx.uid`, and every player gets an incrementing number.
+When a player wants to create a new entry via `api/add_entry` or `api/get_self` (which creates an entry for you), a new nbt compound is added a list located at `rx:global playerdb.players`.
+Each player data is organized as so: `{selected: 0b, info:{name: '<player name>', uid: <scoreboard uid>, UUID: <player UUID>}, data:{...}, bit0: xb, bit1: xb, ..., bitn: xb}`.
+When a `get` or `save` operation is called, the program will filter down the database to select the correct entry to the input uid via `@s rx.uid` or `$in.uid rx.io`.
+The system will then

 Solution: store the bits of the uid alongside the data and use `players[{bit0:0/1}]` nbt searching to filter the list.
 We can repeat this filter for each bit which will single us down to a single value.
 This is a static amount of operations no matter how many players we are dealing with!
 Along with this, this datapack features some optimizations at lower uid values (naturally, those values will be lower) which will also make getting player data from the database very cheap!